jae0/bio.snowcrab/README.md

 Much of this project is generic and can be easily adapted for other species.
 Usage is shown in the scripts found in inst/scripts/0*.R.
 They represent the backbone of the assessment.

+Quarto and Rmarkdown documents can be found in inst/markdown/ .
+They are meant to be copied to a work directory such as bio.data/bio.snowcrab/reports/ where they can be run to generate reports on demand.

 There is heavy reliance upon aegis.bathymetry, aegis.polygons, aegis.surveys and aegis.temperature.
 Though not necessary, they help inform the broader ecosystem-based approach that has been used with snow crab assessments since 2004 (when we received the mandate in Maritimes Region).
 Examples of their usage are found in the individual aegis.* projects inst/scripts/0*.R files.